2022 Silicon Valley Classic

 The 2022 Silicon Valley Classic (also known as the Mubadala Silicon Valley Classic for sponsorship reasons) was a professional tennis tournament played on hard courts.
-It was the 50th edition of the tournament, and part of the WTA Premier tournaments of the 2022 WTA Tour.
+It was the 50th edition of the tournament, and part of the WTA 500 of the 2022 WTA Tour.
 It took place between 1 and 7 August 2022 in San Jose, California.
 It was the first women's event on the 2022 US Open Series.